 Merely to fulfil the role of a human being is no simple matter.
 For what is a human being?
 ‘A rational and mortal creature,’ someone says.
 First of all, what does the rational element serve to distinguish us from?
 ‘From wild beasts.’
 And from what else?
 ‘From sheep and the like.’
 Take care, then, never to be like a wild beast; otherwise you will have destroyed what is human in you, and will have failed to fulfil your part as a human being.
 Take care that you never act like a sheep; or else in that way, too, you will have destroyed what is human in you.‘When is it, then, that we act like sheep?’
 When we act for the sake of our belly or genitals, when we act at random, or in a filthy manner, or without proper care, to what level have we sunk?
 To that of sheep.
 What have we destroyed?
 What is rational in us.
 And when we behave aggressively, and harmfully, and angrily, and forcefully, to what level have we sunk?
 To that of wild beasts.
 There are, besides, some among us who are large ferocious beasts, while others are little ones, small and evil-natured, which prompt us to say, ‘I’d rather be eaten by a lion!’
 By all such behaviour, the human calling is destroyed.
 (Discourses 2.9.1-7)

 More than two millennia later, many people are still following the herd and behaving like animals rather than humans, and the spectators (philosophers) are still contemplating the same basic questions.
 What is the nature of reality?
 What is this festival of life all about?
 Is there a purpose?
 Is there inherent meaning?
 Unfortunately, many of us neglect to ask these questions because we believe there are no meaningful answers.
 Additionally, contemplation like this reminds us of the existential angst lurking in the shadow of our psyche.
 So we continue to behave like sheep and cattle.
 We follow the herd.
 We uncritically accept the worldview and values of the society in which we live.
-We absorb the spirit of the times (zeitgeist) without challenging the current orthodoxy.
+We absorb the spirit of the times (zeitgeist) without questioning the current orthodoxy.
 In the past, the herd followed religious orthodoxy.
-Today, the herd typically follows the orthodoxy of scientism combined with the latest sociopolitical theory.
-Neither of those paths is appropriate for the philosopher because both lead to soul destroying behavior.
-They both demand that we follow the herd which is, in turn, following authority figures rather that thinking for themselves.
+Today, the herd typically follows the orthodoxy of scientism, atheism, and sociopolitical theory curently in vogue.
+Neither of those paths is appropriate for the philosopher because both lead to soul-destroying behavior.
+They both demand that we follow the herd which is, in turn, following authority figures rather than thinking for ourselves.

 [We] become an object of mockery for the crowd, just as the spectators at an ordinary festival are mocked by the traders; and even the sheep and cattle, if they had sufficient intelligence, would laugh at those who attach value to anything other than fodder!
 (Discourses 2.14.29)

 The challenge for us moderns is to step away from the herd long enough to do a thorough self-examination.
 As uncomfortable as it may be, we need to hear Epictetus’ diagnosis of our current state of mind: our desires are inflamed, our aversions are low, our purposes are inconsistent, our motives are out of harmony with nature, and our opinions are ill-considered and mistaken (Discourses 2.14.22).
-The diagnosis is harsh, the medicine is bitter, and the path to recovery (virtue) will be long and occasionally quite difficult.
-The alternative is much worse.
+The diagnosis is harsh, the medicine is strong and bitter, and the path to recovery will be long and occasionally quite difficult.
+Nevertheless, the alternative is much worse.

 Stoicism offers a path away from the herd.
-The Stoic path leads toward an excellent (virtuous) life and the accompanying state of well-being (eudaimonia).
+The Stoic path leads toward an excellent (virtuous) character and the accompanying state of well-being (eudaimonia), which the Stoics describe a good flow in life.
 The first step on the Stoic path requires getting an entirely different perspective on this festival we call life.
 The Stoic path begins by taking a cosmic view of events and learning to discern, via the dichotomy of control, what is in our power and what is not.
 Then we can begin to discipline our assents, desires, and actions to bring them into accord with Nature.
 If you are ready to separate from the herd and begin, or begin anew, your journey on the path of the Stoic prokopton (progressor), you will find some guidance here:

 The traditional Stoic path is not easy, and it is not for everyone.
 Whenever you see the herd migrating in a particular direction you can be fairly sure of one thing; there is little wisdom, virtue, or well-being where the herd is headed.
 They are looking for fodder: money, pleasure, fame, fortune, power, and the myriad of other externals that are not up to us.
 Break away from the herd and give some serious consideration to those questions Epictetus and Seneca thought so important to human well-being.
 Give the traditional Stoic path a try; you might be surprised by what you find there.
 You may just find what you have been seeking all along: a meaningful life in a rational and divine cosmos.